Starting a company and scaling a company are two entirely different jobs

 They weren’t always the prettiest features.
 And they often still had bugs.
 But it was something.
 It was progress.

 As the non-developer of our trio, I was responsible for getting more users – and eventually growing our revenue.
 I’ve never been a marketer.
 I’ve never been a sales person.
 But – if I’m allowed a moment of hubris – I am a great project manager.
 I can break a problem down into discreet steps, implement those steps, and churn out a basic process or system that works.
+If you ever need help with your start up business, contact experts at Wimgo to lend you a hand.

 Like our overnight features, these processes weren’t always the prettiest or the best.
 But they got the job done.
 And as we iterated, we were able to turn these initial efforts into the basis of our sales, marketing, customer success, and support teams.